 Best Foods For Osteoporosis

 CALCIUM: This is the most important mineral in bone formation, although not the only one (magnesium and phosphorus are also involved).
 Milk and certain other dairy products are good sources of calcium, although plant-based foods such as almonds, cabbage, and oranges provide easily absorbed calcium.
-The oxalic acid in chard, spinach, and rhubarb, as well as phytic acid in wheat bran, interferes with calcium absorption.
+The oxalic acid in chard, spinach, rhubarb, and phytic acid in wheat bran interfere with calcium absorption.

 MILK: Milk is among the best foods for osteoporosis because it is a great source of calcium (around 120 mg/100 g).
 The bioavailability (the portion that is absorbed) of this calcium is quite high (20% to 40%) since lactose (milk sugar) and vitamin D facilitate its absorption.
 Although milk and dairy products are not the only sources of calcium, their consumption during childhood and adolescence helps prevent osteoporosis in adulthood.